joezersk/aci-multipod/README.md

 # aci-multipod
-Running configuration of IPN devices for multipod, plus some pythin scripts unique to my lab topology
+Running configuration of IPN devices for multipod, plus some python scripts unique to my lab topology